-Now that we’ve had plenty of time to think long and hard about the housing orgy that happened here over the course of the last 6 years, it ought to be pretty easy for us to spot another one from a mile away.
+Now that we’ve had plenty of time to think long and hard about the our own housing orgy, it should be pretty easy for us to spot another one from a mile away.

 The “If I don’t buy it now I’ll be priced out forever” mentality-check

 Lots of risky loans-check

 And rising property values that are tied to economic growth—check

 It looks pretty bubblicious to me.
 Welcome to capitalism, comrades.

 But hey, if this one blows up there’s always big money for the masses in day trading.